Erich Hauert: Legislation

 In response to the Brumann murder and another sex offence committed by another repeat offender, a popular initiative "Lifelong custody for unreachable, extremely dangerous sexual and violent offenders" was launched.
-This was submitted on May 3, 2000 with 194 390 valid signatures.
-On February 8, 2004, the initiative had the popular majority of 56.2 percent and the cantons of 21.5 accepted Act 123a in the Swiss Federal Constitution.
+This was submitted on 3 May 2000, with 194 390 valid signatures.
+On 8 February 2004, the initiative had the popular majority of 56.2 per cent and the cantons of 21.5 accepted Act 123a in the Swiss Federal Constitution.

 Therefore, sex offenders and violent offenders classified as extremely dangerous and untreatable in the forensic reports prepared for trials must be jailed until the end of their lives and are excluded from parole and early release.
 New reports may only be prepared when new scientific evidence has proven that the custodian can be cured.
 All reports must be prepared by at least two independent and experienced professionals.
 If, on the basis of these new opinions, an offender is released from custody, the competent authority must take responsibility if the person dismissed relapses.

 Criticism of the Judiciary

 The judiciary as the director of the Zürich Conseil d'État at the time of cantonal corrections charge, later Swiss Federal Councilor, Moritz Leuenberger, was made politically responsible for the death of Pasquale Brumann.
-He had been repeatedly informed by the competent state's attorney Pius Schmid on Hauert's dangerousness, but did not take the appropriate measures.
+He had been repeatedly informed by the competent state's attorney Pius Schmid on Hauert's dangerousness but did not take the appropriate measures.
 In the report on the question of granting parole for Erich Hauert he had been warned that Hauert suffered from "psychopathic disturbances of the character structure".